Popular Pre-Health Activities

-- Volunteering at a hospital near home over the summer
+- Volunteering at a hospital in or near Waltham during the academic year or near home over the summer

 - Doing research in a faculty member's lab group